kobirhumayun/finance_management/server/README.md

 Update the values to match your environment before starting the server.

+When running the backend through Docker Compose, copy one of the templates in [`env/`](../env) (for example `env/dev.env.example`) and pass it to `docker compose` via `--env-file`.
+The container honours the same variable names defined here.

 ## Report summary exports

 The summary report supports streaming exports in addition to the JSON API: